fstoj007/Deep-Learning-in-Finance/README.md

 # Deep-Learning-in-Finance
-Repository hosting Josef Teichmann's lecture materials for the course "Mathematics for New Technologies in Finance" at ETH Zurich.

-# Mathematics for New Technologies in Finance

-### Lecture Materials (ETH Zurich)

 This repository contains a structured collection of lecture materials for the course **“Mathematics for New Technologies in Finance”**, taught by Josef Teichmann at ETH Zurich.